More Than 6 in 10 People Hosted or Attended a Virtual Party While Quarantined

 Lastly, our study dug into the top real-life nightmares of hosting a house party.
 Twenty-two per cent risked damage to their reputation with their neighbours, who ultimately complained about the party.
 Another unlucky 17% of hosts had to deal with their guest(s) throwing up on the floor of their home.
 Floors and the integrity of the house were damaged more than this, though –16% were left with a clogged toilet, nearly one in ten found urine on the floor, and 7% said their home was vandalised in some way.

 Other faux pas were more intimate: 11% of hosts reported partygoers hooking up with one another in the house, while 7% said guests stripped or got completely naked during their shindig.
 Sadly, thievery was also somewhat prevalent amongst guests –12% of hosts had something stolen from their residence, though this was more common amongst men.

 Especially now, we've come to see the true value in socialising, though temporarily at a distance.
 Gathering with friends and family can be a valued and cherished part of our shared world culture.
 While participants shared some downsides to partying, there will soon be days where we are again celebrating birthdays and experiencing things getting pretty wild, as respondents suggested.
 Most agreed on the importance of certain party manners, but if you do experience a party guest who goes too far and breaks something, consider looking to QS Supplies for a tune up.

-QS Supplies can refresh not only bathrooms and kitchens, but heating and furniture.
+QS Supplies can refresh not only bathrooms, showers and kitchens, but heating and furniture.
 With the absolute best supplies at deeply competitive prices, QS Supplies is happy to help your home rebound from a party or just maintain a welcoming atmosphere.
 Your future and even digital party guests will certainly take notice.

 Methodology and Limitations